George A Danos

-George A Danos (Greek: Γιώργος Α Δανός) is a Cypriot space scientist, engineer, astronomer, entrepreneur and science communicator.
+George A Danos (Greek: Γιώργος Α Δανός) is a Cypriot space scientist, space diplomat, engineer, astronomer, entrepreneur and science communicator.
 He is a graduate and eminent alumnus of Imperial College London.
 He is the President of the Cyprus Space Exploration Organisation (CSEO) and the President of the Parallel Parliament for Entrepreneurship of the Republic of Cyprus.

 He is Honorary Member of the International Astronomical Union (IAU), in recognition to his significant contributions to the progress of astronomy, and Vice-chair of the international Committee on Space Research Panel on Innovative Solutions.

 He led several societies, groups, companies and organisations in the UK, Cyprus, Ireland, and in Europe and internationally.

 Early career

 Whilst a student, he was President of the Imperial College Students for the Exploration and Development of Space (IC-SEDS) and Board Member of UK-SEDS.

-Whilst aged 27, he became Founder and Chief Technical Officer of Virgin Biznet, one of most lucrative business ventures of Sir Richard Branson's Virgin Group, after pitching at the “House” of Richard Branson.
+Whilst aged 27, he became Founder and Chief Technical Officer of Virgin Biznet, one of the most lucrative business ventures of Sir Richard Branson's Virgin Group, after pitching at the “House” of Richard Branson.

 In 1996 he was part of the team that brought Virgin Radio's broadcast to the internet, making it the first European radio station to simulcast their live program 24-hours a day on the internet.

-Space exploration
+Space exploration career

 Space exploration in Cyprus

 In 2013 he was elected President of the Cyprus Space Exploration Organisation (CSEO), a position he continues to hold.

 As President of CSEO, he led the national campaign that saw Cyprus join the European Space Agency, as a PECS Member.

 He mentored and nurtured the local space community of Cyprus that saw notable achievements and multiple awards won by many teams of CSEO, and brokered many international agreements with international synergies and space research projects.